 The Board should have access to Company employees to ensure that directors can ask all questions and obtain all information necessary to fulfill their duties.
-The Board may specify a protocol for making such inquiries, but generally the CEO should be advised in advance of such inquiries and, to the extent appropriate, directors will copy the CEO on any written or electronic communications between a director and an officer or employee of the Company.
-The directors will use their judgment to ensure that any such contact is not disruptive to the business operations of the Company.
+The Board may specify a protocol for making such inquiries, but generally the CEO will be advised in advance of such inquiries.
 Management is encouraged to invite Company personnel to any Board meeting at which their presence and expertise would help the Board have a full understanding of matters being considered.